Autism Help UK

 Anxiety usually comes about when you are worried or are fearful about something, whether its a presentation at school, dealing with a bully, or financial worries.
 Everyone, at some point, feels anxious.
 This can cause feelings on tension or unease.

-Whilst it's normal to feel anxious, anxiety can be more intense in autistic people.
+Whilst it's normal to feel anxious, for some autistic people anxiety can be more intense.
 It can feel like a lot of your time is spent feeling anxious, even over smaller things, which then disrupts life.
-Things that can cause anxiety in autistic people include:
+Things that some autistic people may find cause anxiety include:

 changes & fearing the unknown- such as a change in routine or physical development changes